-- Prohibiting conflicts of interest (including protecting corporate opportunities); - Protecting our confidential and proprietary information and that of our customers and vendors; - Treating our employees, customers, suppliers and competitors fairly; - Encouraging full, fair, accurate, timely and understandable disclosure; - Protecting and properly using company assets; - · Complying with laws, rules and regulations (including insider trading laws); and - Encouraging the reporting of any unlawful or unethical behavior.
+- Prohibiting conflicts of interest (including protecting corporate opportunities); - Protecting our confidential and proprietary information and that of our customers and vendors; - · Treating our employees, customers, suppliers and competitors fairly; - Encouraging full, fair, accurate, timely and understandable disclosure; - Protecting and properly using company assets; - Complying with laws, rules and regulations (including insider trading laws); and - Encouraging the reporting of any unlawful or unethical behavior.

 Any waiver of the code of business conduct and ethics for our executive officers, directors or employees may be made only by our nominating and corporate governance committee and will be promptly disclosed as required by law or stock exchange rules once we become a public reporting company.
+We will post a copy of our code of business conduct and ethics, and intend to post amendments to this code, on our website at http://pdvcorp.com, as permitted under SEC rules and regulations.